PyO3/pyo3/guide/src/types.md

 ### `PyTuple`, `PyDict`, and many more

-**Represents:** a native Python object of known type, restricted to a GIL lifetime just like `PyAny`.
+**Represents:** a native Python object of known type, restricted to a GIL lifetime just like `PyObject`.

 **Used:** Whenever you want to operate with native Python types while holding the GIL.
-Like `PyAny`, this is the most convenient form to use for function arguments and intermediate values.
+Like `PyObject`, this is the most convenient form to use for function arguments and intermediate values.

-These types all implement `Deref<Target = PyAny>`, so they all expose the same methods which can be found on `PyAny`.
+These types all implement `Deref<Target = PyObject>`, so they all expose the same methods which can be found on `PyObject`.

 **Conversions:**